 - 3-9025 General Permit – The Secretary may issue general permits for discrete categories of Class II wetlands and for discrete categories of activities or uses in accordance with the provisions of this section.
 Click on the link to view the current general permit and see if your activity applies.

-- 3-9026 Non-reporting General Permit – This General Permit is for stream crossing structure replacement, failed wastewater system replacement, retrofits for Stormwater treatment practices, and Vermont Natural Resources Conservation Services Conservation Practice Standards on farms for access roads, heavy use protection areas, stream crossings, trails and walkways, and artificial wetlands.
+- 3-9026 Non-reporting General Permit – This permit is under appeal (being contested) and there is some risk of using it for covering your project.
+If the permit is revoked or modified in whole or in part as a result of the litigation, projects built pursuant to authorization under the 3-9026 General Permit (GP) would no longer be authorized under a valid permit and the projects may need to get reauthorized by a different permit.
+Should the pending appeals be resolved such that the 3-9026 GP is upheld, the Agency intends to continue to administer the GP as written. – This General Permit is for stream crossing structure replacement, failed wastewater system replacement, retrofits for Stormwater treatment practices, and Vermont Natural Resources Conservation Services Conservation Practice Standards on farms for access roads, heavy use protection areas, stream crossings, trails and walkways, and artificial wetlands.
 Eligible activities are limited by square footage thresholds, and by the type of impacted wetland.
 Project proponents may self-verify coverage and must register the activity with the Vermont Wetlands Program, except for farm practices described in the permit.
 Click on the link to view the current non-reporting general permit and see if your activity applies.

 - Wetland permit amendment guidance – details of when an amendment is needed and types of amendments